renee-tala/Credit_Risk_Analysis/README.md

 ![ensemble](img/easyensemble.png)

 ## Summary:
-The Easy Ensemble ADaBoost Classifier had the highest recall scores out of all the models.
+The Easy Ensemble AdaBoost Classifier had the highest recall scores out of all the models.
 It also had the highest accuracy score, at .931.
 Therefore, the Easy Ensemble AdaBoost Classifier is the best model to choose in determining credit risk.